Condominium Investment: The Pros & Cons

 You may strike gold with condo investment, particularly if you make your purchase at significantly lower pre-selling rates.

 But even though there is a lot of upside to purchasing and renting out a condo, it’s not all sunshine and rainbows.
-There are a few cons to think about:
+There are a few cons to think about as well.

 When you live in a detached home with noisy neighbors, you have at least 10-20 feet between your residences.
 When you’re in a condo and have a noisy neighbor, you only have walls and a few feet separating you!